 - loss or change to your sense of smell or taste – this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal

-- minimise contact with individuals who are unwell by ensuring that those who have coronavirus (COVID-19) symptoms, or who have someone in their household who does, do not attend school
+- minimise contact with individuals who are unwell by ensuring that those who are required to stay at home do not attend school

 - clean hands thoroughly more often than usual

 - ensure good respiratory hygiene by promoting the ‘catch it, bin it, kill it’ approach

 - introduce enhanced cleaning, including cleaning frequently touched surfaces often, using standard products such as detergents

 - minimise contact between individuals and maintain social distancing wherever possible.

 - where necessary, wear appropriate personal protective equipment (PPE)

 - Always keep well occupied spaces well ventilated